+In fact, \cref{props:frechet_means_add_props} holds true for any finite number of SPD matrices.
+Besides, the geodesic distance induced by ALEMs has similarity invariance.

-where $\mathrm{FM}(S_1,\cdots S_m))$ means the Fréchet mean of $S_1,\cdots S_m$. \end{proposition} \begin{proposition}[Similarity Invariance] The geodesic distance under ALEM is similarity invariant.
+\begin{proposition}[Similarity Invariance] The geodesic distance under ALEM is similarity invariant.
 In other words, let $R \in SO(n)$ be a rotation matrix, $s \in \bbRplus$ is a scale factor.
 Given any two SPD matrices $S_1$ and $S_2$, we have

 \end{proposition} Let us explain a bit more about the above three kinds of invariance.
 Firstly, among metrics on Lie groups, bi-invariant metrics are the most convenient ones \cite[Chapter V]{sternberg1999lectures}.
-Secondly, exponential-invariance offers a fast computation for Fréchet means under exponential scaling.
+Secondly, exponential invariance offers a fast computation for Fréchet means under exponential scaling.
 At last, similarity-invariance is significant for describing the frequently encountered covariance matrices \cite{arsigny2005fast}.

-So far, the above discussion focuses on theoretical analysis.
-Now, let us reconsider \eqref{eq:mlog} in a numerical way.
+The above discussion focuses on theoretical side.
+Now, let us reconsider \cref{eq:mlog} in a numerical way.

 \begin{proposition} $\mlog$ can be rewritten as

 where $\frac{X}{Y}$ is the diagonal division, $B=\diag(\ln^{a_1},\cdots,\ln^{a_n})$, and $A = \frac{I}{B}$. \end{proposition}